-You’ll only be able to visit this visitor center if you drive all the way through the park and come out on the other side near Grand Lake.
-However, we recommend doing just that – see the entry for Drive Train Ridge Road below.
+You’ll only be able to visit this visitor center if you drive through the park and come out on the other side near Grand Lake.
+However, we recommend doing just that – see the Drive Train Ridge Road entry below.

 Alpine Visitor Center